pchan37/allitebook/README.rst

 Version 0.1.2 (in progress)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Features the usage of a blacklist to skip certain links
+* Fixed bugs when saving progress

-* Features the ability to save progress when encountering AssertionErrors before crashing
+  * AssertionError causes the program to crash before it has saved current progress
+  * Progress was not saved when the program finished
+* Fixed bug when determining the adjusted page to start on

+  * Miscalculation lead to an off-by-one error

 Version 0.1.1
 ^^^^^^^^^^^^^